throttr/docs/docs/about-protocol.md

 #### Response

-This server resolve this request, by sending the connection index in `4 bytes`.
+This server resolve this request, by sending the connection ID in `16 bytes`.